Notes on a 100 Day Project

 6

-Once upon a time, I learned in science class that atoms, made up of protons, neutrons, and electrons, were the smallest thing in the universe, and that they are the building blocks of everything.
+Once upon a time, I learned in school that atoms, made up of protons, neutrons, and electrons, were the smallest thing in the universe, and that they are the building blocks of everything.
 They aren't.
 There are more forces at play.
 Quantum means the smallest possible amount of something.
 Quantum physics is the study of what happens below the atomic level.
-It's an entirely new discipline just over a century old with people actively working on theories that impact not only our understanding of the universe, but its applications in computing, medicine, ecology, etc., today.
-What we know about the universe will keep changing.
-What other sciences have we not yet even discovered?
+A lot, it appears, is happening in/with our new smallest possible units.
+I've been wondering about scale.
+How much power and possibility can be packed into small and convenient things.
+How zooming out can make us, our problems, our lives feel so tiny.

 7